stripe/stripe-cli/README.md

 [![Build Status](https://travis-ci.com/stripe/stripe-cli.svg?token=eQWDVpt1sJR63TxbC1KA&branch=master)](https://travis-ci.com/stripe/stripe-cli)

+_🏗 The Stripe CLI is currently in beta!
+We're working on more features to make the experience great.
+If you have any [feedback](https://stri.pe/cli-feedback), find [issues](https://github.com/stripe/stripe-cli/issues), or would like to be involved in more active testing, please let us know!_

 The Stripe CLI is a command-line interface for Stripe that can:

 1. `login` to your Stripe account and authenticate the CLI